LaterCreator/whyveganism/README.md

 <br><a href="https://ourworldindata.org/greenhouse-gas-emissions" target="_blank" rel="noopener noreferrer">Grennhouse gases comparison</a><br>

-<h2>If CO2 stays in the atmosphere for potentially thousands of years and we are running out of time, what can we do?</h2>
+<h2>If CO2 stays in the atmosphere for potentially thousands of years and we are emitting more CO2 every year, what can we do?</h2>

 <p>Now I just want to clarify that I am not a specialist, I do not know everything, well I probably know very little considering the amount of data available.
-But I do know one thing: <strong>We need time</strong><br>
+I am just a random guy who is concerned about his future, his friends' and family's future, and, in essence, the future of all life on this planet.<p>
-<br>To understand how we obtain more time there are some important facts to know.
-Maybe you already know them, maybe you don't but here they are nonetheless<br>
+<br>So you mgiht ask: what can you and I do about a most likely catastrphic future?
+Are you the kind of person that puts their trust in the people in power (politicans, large corporations, shady governmental instiutions, etc.)?
+Or do you look at it with sceptisism and desire for finding out what you can do right now to do your part in the most important socail movement of human history?
+It is important to realize that the industry is only destroying the planet, because of an accumulation of individual decisions.
+More comfort, faster everything, better everything, shinier everything, consume, consume, consume.
+It would be inconceivable to even bring up the thought of consequences, cause that might reduce the profit.
+Corporations need that number to go up, no matter the cost, no matter what.
+While I am on my ramble let me bring up maybe the worst corporation of all: <strong>nestle</strong> 5 of the probably worst things nestle has done: No.1: Causing the death of millions of infants.
+No.2: Child slave labor.
+No.3: Exploiting drought ridden areas to make a profit (California).
+No.4: Plastic pollution.
+(Their solution to this is to burn the plastic, nothing can go wrong when you do that am I right).
+No.5: Exploiting drought ridden areas (Pakistan) to not only make a profit, but also wasting half the water and contaminating the ground water.
+Great job Nestle!
+So how is it possible that Nestle still exists and is one of the biggest corporations in europe?
+Because the consequences aren't shown, furthermore they are doing everything they can to fix their image.  <br>
 </p>
   </div>